tralph3/conner/README.md

 themselves.

-Conner also provides a multitude of functions to add, delete, update, and of course, run these commands from within emacs.
+Conner also provides a multitude of functions to add, delete, update, and of course, run these commands from within Emacs.
 It integrates with `project.el`, so you can run these commands on arbitrary folders, or have it automatically detect the current project's root.